Linked Lists

 end

-We initialize the list by setting the head pointer to NULL
+We initialize the list by setting the head pointer to NULL.
+It signals that

 the list is empty.
 We also keep a pointer to the last element, and when the list